Grassyloki/Nextcloud-Auto-Update-Script/README.md

 ## Security Notes

 - Always verify the PGP key fingerprint matches: `28806A878AE423A28372792ED75899B9A724937A`
-- Review the script before running it with root privileges
 - Keep backups before updating
-- Test on non-production systems first

 ## SELinux Support